slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 3.
 Data Engineering
 ## 3.1 Process SDUD data using Azure Synapse Spark Notebooks (Persona: Data Engineer)
 First, you will build the retrospective analysis.
 The objective is to process and analyze the SDUD data to identify drug prescription trends between 2018-2021.
 The notebook will load and explore the raw SDUD data.
-Using tabular and chart views, several drug trends will be identified.
-The data will be pre-processed into a curated layer for downstream reporting.
+Using Spark SQL, several drug trends will be identified through various tabular and chart views.
+The data will then be pre-processed into a curated layer, and saved to a SQL dedicated pool for downstream reporting.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
 2. Go to `Develop`, click `+`, and click `Import` to select the Notebook `01_SDUD` from the repository's `/02-Data Engineering/Notebooks` folder